A company or organization looking for fundingSelect

 A commercialization partnerSelect

-The Funding Portal improves access to both government funding and private financing in Canada.
+The Funding Portal improves access to both government funding and capital markets in Canada.
 The portal aggregates information on more than 7,000 sources of funding, providing unique data analytics products, as well as access to partners and services that greatly improve the ability of companies, institutions and non-profits to secure the funding they seek.
 More than 17,000 Canadian organizations use The Funding Portal to find funding each month.